King of the United Kingdom (1910-1936)

 On this site in 1899 George Warne 1864-1916 founded this hotel in part of York Terrace Warnes was Worthing's premier hotel famous visitors included King Edward VII King George V Emperor Haile Selassie and his family Winston Churchill General Montgomery General Eisenhower John Philip Sousa Warnes closed in 1985 burned down 1987

-Marine Parade, Worthing, United Kingdom where he visited
+Marine Parade, Worthing, United Kingdom where they visited

 On this site at Craigwell-on-Sea in the Parish of Aldwick, stood Craigwell House where HM King George V and Queen Mary were in residence from 9th February to 15th May 1929 during the King's convalescence.
 The original house pre-dated 1806.
 The last owner was Sir Arthur du Cros who by 1934 had embarked upon development of its extensive grounds.
 The house was demolished in 1938.
 Traces of its foundations and of tiled storerooms exist under houses now on the site.

-The Drive East, Craigweil Estate, Aldwick, United Kingdom where he convalesced
+The Drive East, Craigweil Estate, Aldwick, United Kingdom where they convalesced

 The Centre Court was opened by HM King George V patron of The All England Lawn and Croquet Club on Monday 26th June 1922 Architect Captain Stanley Peach

-Centre Court, All England Lawn Tennis Club, Wimbledon, London, United Kingdom where he was
+Centre Court, All England Lawn Tennis Club, Wimbledon, London, United Kingdom where they was

 1928-2003 Tyne Bridge 75th Anniversary.
 Designed by Mott, Hay & Anderson.
 Constructed by Dorman Long & Co.
 Opened 10th October 1928 by HM King George V accompanied by HM Queen Mary.